u1-liquid/openpollslack-i18n/README.md

 I have make some change to make it more customizable such as
 - Allow choices add by others
 - UI Language
-- UI Order (Show/Hide Element you don't want to make it cleaner
+- UI Order (Show/Hide Element you don't want to make it cleaner)

-(Please see deatil below)
+(Please see detail below)

 ### If I just want to use it without self-host?
 You can use "Add to slack" button [on site](https://siamhos.com/openpollplus/index_plus.html)